Sukumu/one-click-hugo-cms/site/content/products/_index.md

 ---
-title: "Media & Motion Picture Production."
+title: Media & Motion Picture Production.
 type:  products
 image: /img/media4.jpg
-heading: "What we offer"
+heading: What we offer
 description: >-
    Nanjala Media determines how best to present a proposed program and select writers, actors, and any other personnel to carry out the  processes involved in the production.
 We oversee the design, coordination and sets-up of on-location and studio shoots, including equipment selection, transport, setup, lighting, audio and video recording.
 intro: